alexg84/GCP-High-availability-NAT/README.md

 want.
 For example, n1-standard-2 instances are capped at 4 Gbps of network traffic; if you need to handle a higher volume of traffic, you might choose n1-standard-8s.

+This sulution will create:
+network = example-vpc
+subnets = example-east
+in region = us-east1